 Whenever a department or a board holds a meeting, the Education Committee sends its representative to join the meeting, raise previously agreed upon issues and report back to the Education Committee.
 The purpose of the student representative is to ensure that the students’ opinions are heard and taken into account when decisions concerning our education are made.

 The Education Committee also consists of enthusiastic individuals who pursue their own projects within the framework of the committee.
 These projects vary in size and scope and can include everything from simple things to larger projects.
+You can read more about each project group under “project groups” in the menu.

 During the last few years...